Wagner's Sources for Parsifal

 element of the plot.
 But Wolfram was without doubt important as a stimulus for his thinking and further reading.

 hen Wagner left Dresden in a hurry in 1849, he left behind him many books.
-The
+The books were

-Fortunately they survived the destruction of the second world war.
+survived the destruction of the second world war.
 The Brockhaus company asked Curt von Westernhagen to make a catalogue of the books2.
 The catalogue was published in 1966.
 Now the books are on display in the basement of the Wagner Museum in Bayreuth.

-he Dresden Library contains several books of medieval literature,
+he Dresden Library contains several books of medieval literature, including Karl

-other poems by Wolfram.
+Wolfram.
 It also contains Pfeiffer's 1843 edition of the German version of Barlaam und Josaphat by Rudolf von Ems.

-agner's Bayreuth library as preserved at Haus Wahnfried contains only one
+agner's Bayreuth library as preserved at Haus Wahnfried contains only one text of

-text of Chrétien's Perceval.
+Chrétien's Perceval.
 If it is the edition that Wagner studied in 1872, then several

 interesting points can be noted.
 The book is Ch.
 Potvin's Perceval le Gallois and consists of seven volumes, published